 Besides staff resources, the Chief Auditor's Office is provided with an operating budget to cover administrative costs.
-While all state agencies are suffering under the budget shortfall, these limitations are not expected to have a great impact on our ability to address the risks identified in this plan.
+While all state agencies have been directed to reduce their FY 2017 overall budgets, these limitations are not expected to have a great impact on our ability to address the risks identified in this plan.
 In the past, when additional resources have been requested for specific audit needs, those resources have generally been made available.
 The Chief Auditor is confident that if it becomes necessary to request additional resources that our request will be addressed in good faith.